 That is a possible definition of Laodiceanism, because when what is happening happens, the danger is that the person will re-create his religion, and it will be his religion.

-Let's look at some very familiar Scriptures.
-I've just strung them together so that you will understand at the end of this sermon what we have to do.
+Let us look at some very familiar Scriptures.
+I have just strung them together so that you will understand at the end of this sermon what we have to do.

-It's very clear in God's word that we are in a time in which we are being encompassed by cultural changes that are taking place over the entire world.
+It is very clear in God's Word that we are in a time in which we are being encompassed by cultural changes that are taking place over the entire world.
 The pressure is being brought to bear upon the whole world in order to destroy religions as they formerly were, in order to create the religion that is going to be put together by the False Prophet.

 It had to be this way brethren, because Satan could not keep things the way they were, because people felt too strongly about what they believed.
 As long as people felt strongly about what they believed, they would hang onto what they believe, and he could never get the world to accept one religion dominant over all others.
 Now we are caught in that, and it is affecting us.
 This is that phenomenon, as I said earlier, that is taking place in the world and in the church.
-You know yourself you know people who are drifting off-(I just call them "independents,")-abd they are creating their own religion.
+You yourself know people who are drifting off (I just call them "independents,"), and they are creating their own religion.

-Jude 3 Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that you should earnestly contend for the faith which was once delivered unto the saints.
+Jude 3 Beloved, while I gave all diligence to write to you concerning the common salvation, I found it necessary for me to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.

 The General Epistles were written within the context of a period of time as very similar as to what we are going through right now, and the advice from God is, "Get back to the faith once delivered to the saints."

-Jude 4 For there are certain men crept in unawares who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ.
+Jude 4 For certain men have crept in unnoticed who were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ.

-Revelation 2:4-5 Nevertheless I have somewhat against you, because you have left your first love.
-Remember therefore from whence you are fallen, and repent, and do the first works, or else I will come unto you quickly, and will remove your candlestick out of his place, except you repent.
+Revelation 2:4-5 Nevertheless I have this against you, that you have left your first love.
+Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly, and remove your lampstand out from its place, except you repent.

 Get back to your first love.

-Hebrews 4:14-16 Seeing then that we have a great high priest that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
-For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
-Let us therefore come boldly unto the throne of grace, that we may obtain mercy and find grace to help in time of need.
+Hebrews 4:14-16 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
+For we do not a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
+Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.

-Hebrews 6:9-12 But beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.
-For God is not unrighteous to forget your work and labour of love, which you have showed toward his name, in that you have ministered to the saints, and do minister.
-And we desire that every one of you do show the same diligence to the full assurance of hope unto the end: That you be not slothful, but followers of them who through faith and patience inherit the promises.
+Hebrews 6:9-12 But, beloved, we are confident of better things concerning you, yes, things that accompany salvation, though we speak in this manner.
+For God is not unjust to forget your work and labor of love which you have showed toward His name, in that you have ministered to the saints, and do minister.
+And we desire that each one of you show the same diligence to the full assurance of hope until the end, that you do not become sluggish, but imitate those who through faith and patience inherit the promises.

-Hebrews 10:37-39 For yet a little while, and he that shall come will come, and will not tarry.
-Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
-But we are not of them who draw back unto perdition: but of them that believe to the saving of the soul.
+Hebrews 10:37-39 For yet a little while, and He who is coming will come, and will not tarry.
+Now the just shall live by faith; but if anyone draws back, My soul shall have no pleasure in him.
+But we are not of those who draw back to perdition, but of those who believe to the saving of the soul.